 I have had the great opportunity to work with the Wynnefield Overbrook Revitalization Corporation on many design projects to help them improve the commercial corridor between the 1800 and 1900 blocks of N 54th street.
 We have provided exterior facade designs for a few of the storefronts with the goal of both revitalizing the overall look of the corridor and to bringing more business to the individual stores.
 Butts Barbershop is one of the longstanding businesses that was looking for a refresh of his building facade.

-The door to the apartments above was also replaced and painted in the gray color to help it blend into the background and to avoid confusion to the barbershop main entrance.
+The door to the apartments above was also replaced and painted in the gray color to help it blend into the background and to avoid confusion at the barbershop main entrance.
 Wall sconce lighting was added to provide facade lighting for the business and to improve overall street security.
 A new wood planter adds texture to the overall facade design and will add some green to the commercial corridor.
-The renovations are scheduled to begin this spring.
-The next post on this project will be the finished photos for the renovated barbershop.

 Proposed Renovation Schematic Renderings